dcos/metronome/docs/docs/metrics.md

 Metronome has the following metric types:

-* a `counter` is a monotonically increasing integer, for instance, the number of Mesos `revive` calls performed since Marathon became a leader.
+* a `counter` is a monotonically increasing integer, for instance, the number of Mesos `revive` calls performed since Metronome became a leader.
-* a `gauge` is a current measurement, for instance, the number of apps currently known to Marathon.
+* a `gauge` is a current measurement, for instance, the number of apps currently known to Metronome.
 * a `histogram` is a distribution of values in a stream of measurements, for instance, the number of apps in group deployments.
 * a `meter` measures the rate at which a set of events occur.